Brilliant

 • Spaced repetition and retrieval practice

-• Progress tracking with streak and level system
+• Progress tracking with streaks and levels

 • Subjects: arithmetic, algebra, calculus, probability, statistics, Python, neural networks, data analysis